-We’ve begun our exploration into history.
-As I mentioned last week in a time telling post, history for Montessori 3 to 6 year old children is about the learning the passage of time and the duration of time.
+We’ve begun our exploration into Montessori history and the concepts of duration and passage of time.
+As I mentioned last week in time telling post, history for Montessori 3 to 6-year-old children is about learning the passage of time and the duration of time.
 We ordered supplies to help us started on this journey.

 I plan to sit with him and talk about each scene.
 Once he has colored and we’ve talked briefly about each scene, we’ll work to sequence the pages and then glue them onto a long piece of scroll paper.
 I prepped the final paper scroll with simple clock faces reading 8:00 am, 12 noon, etc using Montessori Print Shop’s Clock Series to give him a visual.